How to Boost Your Immune System with Nutrition

 A healthy immune system can help your body ward off illnesses like colds and the flu.
-Try these easy immune-boosting nutritional tips to help you stay well.
+During the COVID-19 pandemic, these easy immune-boosting nutritional tips are more important than ever to help you stay well.

 Drink water routinely throughout the day, whether you have a cold or flu, or you’re just trying to avoid illness.
 Add a squeeze of lemon for an extra boost of vitamin C.

 Load up on Foods that Contain Nutrients That Boost Immune Health